serokell/nixcon2020-talk/talk.md

 Quick start
 -----------

 ::: notes
-Now that I hopefully have explained the *what* and the *why*, it's time for the *how*.
+Now that I have explained the *what* and the *why*, it's time for the *how*.
 In this section, I will explain the basics of how to get up and running with flakes and integrate them into your existing infrastructure.
 :::

 ### Get Nix 3.0-pre

 ::: notes
-First of all, if you want to create or modify flakes easily, you will have to get a version of Nix that supports them.
+If you want to create or modify flakes easily, you will have to get a version of Nix that supports them.
 The easiest option is to get `nixUnstable` from nixpkgs.
 :::

     $ nix-shell -p nixUnstable